 This article walks through the configuration of the connection between 3PL Warehouse Manager and Shopify.
-The connection allows for the following information to be synced:
+This connection allows for the following information to be synced:

 - Orders from Shopify to 3PL Warehouse Manager